Jumpstart. A national leader in early childhood education.

 Small Research Grant Competition

-For the past three years, Jumpstart has awarded a total of six small grants to support researchers in examining research questions related to Jumpstart’s program.
-We are thankful to The Pitney Bowes Foundation for their support of the 2012 Research Grant Competition.
+For the past four years, Jumpstart has awarded a total of six small grants to support researchers in examining research questions related to Jumpstart’s program.
+We are thankful to The Pitney Bowes Foundation for their support of the 2013 Research Grant Competition.

 Jumpstart is committed to further engagement of faculty members to design and carry out rigorous research and evaluation studies, including longitudinal studies, of the program's impact.
 By developing and supporting a research consortium that brings together current, previous, and potential external researchers of Jumpstart, we anticipate that our ongoing partnerships and new collaborations will yield an even more significant program of research for Jumpstart in the years to come.
 We invite researchers to contact us to discuss your ideas for researching and evaluating this exciting early childhood educational program.